algosup/2022-2023-project-2-factory-display-Project-4-group/Functionnal.md

 - Smart screen in Paris to display informations
 - Unique logins for each users
 - An history of the displayed content with a tracking of who changed what
+- Draft system (you can start writing a message and finish writing it later)

 ## 3.4.
 Deadlines